tiredboffin/fffw/ffun/README.md

 ffdat2elf -s FWUP0001.DAT -m xe1-0101 -o xe1-0101.elf
 ```

-    -s — path to the input .DAT firmware file.
+ -  -s — path to the input .DAT firmware file.
 Must be an original, unmodified DAT file.
-    -m — name of the manifest file to use, by convention uses camere model name and firmware version (e.g., xe1-0101 for X-E1 v1.01 firmware).
+ -  -m — name of the manifest file to use, by convention uses camera model name and firmware version (e.g., xe1-0101 for X-E1 v1.01 firmware).
-    -o — output file.
-The format of teh ourput file is determined by the extension:
+ -  -o — output file.
+The format of the output file is determined by the extension:
         .elf — ELF binary
         .py — Ghidra loader script (work in progress)